AsterAether/CharacterCustomizer/config_values.md

 * **SonicBoomRequiredStock:** SonicBoom: How much stock is required to activate this skill.
 * **SonicBoomShootDelay:** SonicBoom: Time between bullets for bullet-style weapons
 * **SonicBoomStockToConsume:** SonicBoom: How much stock to deduct when the skill is activated.
+# Loader
+* **DashBaseMaxStock:** Dash: Maximum number of charges this skill can carry.
+* **DashBaseRechargeInterval:** Dash: How long it takes for this skill to recharge after being used.
+* **DashBeginSkillCooldownOnSkillEnd:** Dash: Whether or not the cooldown waits until it leaves the set state
+* **DashCanceledFromSprinting:** Dash: Sprinting will actively cancel this ability.
+* **DashIsBullets:** Dash: Whether or not it has bullet reload behavior
+* **DashIsCombatSkill:** Dash: Whether or not this is considered a combat skill.
+* **DashMustKeyPress:** Dash: The skill can't be activated if the key is held.
+* **DashNoSprint:** Dash: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **DashRechargeStock:** Dash: How much stock to restore on a recharge.
+* **DashRequiredStock:** Dash: How much stock is required to activate this skill.
+* **DashShootDelay:** Dash: Time between bullets for bullet-style weapons
+* **DashStockToConsume:** Dash: How much stock to deduct when the skill is activated.
+* **EvisBaseMaxStock:** Evis: Maximum number of charges this skill can carry.
+* **EvisBaseRechargeInterval:** Evis: How long it takes for this skill to recharge after being used.
+* **EvisBeginSkillCooldownOnSkillEnd:** Evis: Whether or not the cooldown waits until it leaves the set state
+* **EvisCanceledFromSprinting:** Evis: Sprinting will actively cancel this ability.
+* **EvisIsBullets:** Evis: Whether or not it has bullet reload behavior
+* **EvisIsCombatSkill:** Evis: Whether or not this is considered a combat skill.
+* **EvisMustKeyPress:** Evis: The skill can't be activated if the key is held.
+* **EvisNoSprint:** Evis: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **EvisRechargeStock:** Evis: How much stock to restore on a recharge.
+* **EvisRequiredStock:** Evis: How much stock is required to activate this skill.
+* **EvisShootDelay:** Evis: Time between bullets for bullet-style weapons
+* **EvisStockToConsume:** Evis: How much stock to deduct when the skill is activated.
+* **GroundLightBaseMaxStock:** GroundLight: Maximum number of charges this skill can carry.
+* **GroundLightBaseRechargeInterval:** GroundLight: How long it takes for this skill to recharge after being used.
+* **GroundLightBeginSkillCooldownOnSkillEnd:** GroundLight: Whether or not the cooldown waits until it leaves the set state
+* **GroundLightCanceledFromSprinting:** GroundLight: Sprinting will actively cancel this ability.
+* **GroundLightIsBullets:** GroundLight: Whether or not it has bullet reload behavior
+* **GroundLightIsCombatSkill:** GroundLight: Whether or not this is considered a combat skill.
+* **GroundLightMustKeyPress:** GroundLight: The skill can't be activated if the key is held.
+* **GroundLightNoSprint:** GroundLight: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **GroundLightRechargeStock:** GroundLight: How much stock to restore on a recharge.
+* **GroundLightRequiredStock:** GroundLight: How much stock is required to activate this skill.
+* **GroundLightShootDelay:** GroundLight: Time between bullets for bullet-style weapons
+* **GroundLightStockToConsume:** GroundLight: How much stock to deduct when the skill is activated.
+* **LoaderBaseAcceleration:** Loader: The base acceleration of your survivor
+* **LoaderBaseArmor:** Loader: The base armor of your survivor
+* **LoaderBaseAttackSpeed:** Loader: The base attack speed of your survivor
+* **LoaderBaseCrit:** Loader: The base crit chance of your survivor
+* **LoaderBaseDamage:** Loader: The base damage of your survivor
+* **LoaderBaseJumpCount:** Loader: The base jump count of your survivor
+* **LoaderBaseJumpPower:** Loader: The base jump power of your survivor
+* **LoaderBaseMaxHealth:** Loader: The base health of your survivor
+* **LoaderBaseMaxShield:** Loader: the base max shield of you survivor
+* **LoaderBaseMoveSpeed:** Loader: The base move speed of your survivor
+* **LoaderBaseRegen:** Loader: The base regen of your survivor
+* **LoaderLevelArmor:** Loader: The armor per level your survivor gets
+* **LoaderLevelAttackSpeed:** Loader: The attack speed per level your survivor gets
+* **LoaderLevelCrit:** Loader: The crit chance per level your survivor gets
+* **LoaderLevelDamage:** Loader: The damage per level your survivor gets
+* **LoaderLevelJumpPower:** Loader: The jump power per level your survivor gets
+* **LoaderLevelMaxHealth:** Loader: The max health per level your survivor gets.
+* **LoaderLevelMaxShield:** Loader: The max shield per level your survivor gets
+* **LoaderLevelMoveSpeed:** Loader: The move speed per level your survivor gets
+* **LoaderLevelRegen:** Loader: The regen per level your survivor gets.
+* **WhirlwindBaseMaxStock:** Whirlwind: Maximum number of charges this skill can carry.
+* **WhirlwindBaseRechargeInterval:** Whirlwind: How long it takes for this skill to recharge after being used.
+* **WhirlwindBeginSkillCooldownOnSkillEnd:** Whirlwind: Whether or not the cooldown waits until it leaves the set state
+* **WhirlwindCanceledFromSprinting:** Whirlwind: Sprinting will actively cancel this ability.
+* **WhirlwindIsBullets:** Whirlwind: Whether or not it has bullet reload behavior
+* **WhirlwindIsCombatSkill:** Whirlwind: Whether or not this is considered a combat skill.
+* **WhirlwindMustKeyPress:** Whirlwind: The skill can't be activated if the key is held.
+* **WhirlwindNoSprint:** Whirlwind: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **WhirlwindRechargeStock:** Whirlwind: How much stock to restore on a recharge.
+* **WhirlwindRequiredStock:** Whirlwind: How much stock is required to activate this skill.
+* **WhirlwindShootDelay:** Whirlwind: Time between bullets for bullet-style weapons
+* **WhirlwindStockToConsume:** Whirlwind: How much stock to deduct when the skill is activated.